This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Wound care may help stop bleeding.
-If your child has a hematoma (collection of blood) inside his nose, it will be drained.
-Healthcare providers may place packing (gauze or other material) inside the nostrils to soak up blood.
+If your child has a hematoma inside his or her nose, it will be drained.
+Healthcare providers may place packing (gauze or other material) inside the nose to soak up blood.

 - Closed reduction may be done to put your child's nasal bones back into the correct position.
-Your child's healthcare provider will do this using tools.
 Local or general anesthesia is used during this procedure.
-This procedure may be done right away or several days after his injury when the swelling has decreased.
+This procedure may be done right away or several days after the injury when the swelling has gone down.
 Surgery (open reduction) to put your child's bones back into place may be needed for severe fractures.

 Manage your child's nasal fracture:

-- Keep your child's head elevated when he lies down to help decrease swelling.
+- Keep your child's head elevated when he or she lies down to help decrease swelling.
 Ask how you can keep your child's head elevated safely.
-Your child may need to return for tests or closed reduction after his swelling has decreased.
+Your child may need to return for tests or closed reduction after the swelling has gone down.

 - Protect your child's nose to prevent bleeding, bruising, or another fracture.
-Your child should avoid bumping his head on anything.
-Ask your child's healthcare provider when he can return to physical activities such as sports.
+Your child should avoid bumping his or her head on anything.
+Ask your child's healthcare provider when he or she can return to physical activities such as sports.

-Follow up with a specialist or your child's healthcare provider in 2 to 4 days or as directed:
+Follow up with a specialist or your child's doctor in 2 to 4 days or as directed:

-Your child may need to return for tests or closed reduction after his swelling has decreased.
+Your child may need to return for tests or closed reduction after the swelling has gone down.
 Write down any questions you have so you remember to ask them during your visits.